A prescription for when there's nothing scarier than hope.

 Varkon shrugged, shook his head.

-Talesh could not hear reason through the din of such rage, but might absorb it and make it her own.
+Reason could not reach Talesh through the roar of such rage, but perhaps she might pick up an echo.
 Brannon pointed at the cannon, which would vaporize anybody within fifteen feet of Talesh: all three of them.
-"She can still destroy."
+"She still can destroy."

 Varkon's hand hovered over his holster, and he tilted his head away from her, as far away as it could get.
 "Don't know, lady."